Altinn/altinn-studio-docs/content/app/development/configuration/eformidling/_index.en.md

 | typeVersion     | Version of the message type                                                                                |
 | securityLevel   | Security lever set on the StandardBusinessDocument                                                         |

-\* per January 2022 only DPF is supported.
+\* per June 2023 there is support for DPF and DPO.

-\** available process for each receiver is available at https://platform.altinn.no/eformidling/api/capabilities/{mottaker-orgnummer}
+\*\* available process for each receiver is available at https://platform.altinn.no/eformidling/api/capabilities/{mottaker-orgnummer}

 An example of a configuration in application metadata: